MarkusLoennig/project_template/README.md

 (Motivation.
 Why is this problem interesting and relevant to the research community?)

-Improving effectiveness, restoring focus and improving the ability to inhibit distractions is self explainatory.
+Improving effectiveness, restoring focus and improving the ability to inhibit distractions is self explanatory.
 Additionally other studies have not looked at the timing it takes for one to relax, just in the variables themselves.
 From previous studies the ART method has been validated, and so the next question is how long does it take for one to be in a relaxed state.

 (Proposed Solution.
 How do we propose to tackle this problem (that has been identified in the previous para-graphs, is interesting to the community, and has yet to be tackled by other researchers)?)